vanillatyy1/16_17_Electric_Vehicles/README.md

 ![alt text](data_vis.png)

+## Web scraping and Data Cleaning
+We utilized the requests library to retrieve data from [https://ev-database.org/](https://ev-database.org/) and BeautifulSoup to parse the HTML content.
+The primary goal was to extract information about electric cars, including their brands, models, battery specifications, performance metrics, prices in different countries, and additional features.
+We then organized this data into a structured format using Pandas DataFrame.
+Additionally, we performed data cleaning tasks such as replacing missing values, converting currencies, and formatting columns to ensure consistency and usability.
+Finally, we prepared the data for further analysis or visualization by renaming columns and adjusting data types as needed.

+## AWS Integration and Database Modification:
+In the course of our project, we transitioned from local database management to leveraging Amazon AWS for our database needs.
+This shift allowed us to enhance scalability and accessibility while maintaining data integrity and security.
+By establishing a connection with Amazon AWS, we ensured seamless data management and efficient retrieval for our project requirements.

+## JavaScript Enhancement with D3 and Plotly.js:
+To enrich our data visualization capabilities, we utilized both D3.js and Plotly.js in our JavaScript code.
+D3.js facilitated dynamic data manipulation and DOM manipulation, enabling us to create custom interactive features and transitions for a more engaging user experience.
+Additionally, we leveraged Plotly.js to implement advanced charting functionalities, such as interactive dropdown menus for selecting car brands for visualizations.

+## CSS Styling Updates:
+Our CSS stylesheet underwent refinement to enhance the aesthetics and user experience of our web application.
+We tried fine-tuning element alignments, font styles, and color schemes.

 # 3- Resource Requirement
     - Installation: Python3.x, Postges SQL
     - Technologies used: Flask, SQLAlchemy, pandas, psycopg2, HTML/CSS, D3.js, JavaScript
+    - Hosting/Cloud: Amazon Web Services (AWS)
     - New library used - psycopg2

 # 4- Steps to interact with the visualizations